Our Governing Document

-Shall be responsible for leading by example, modeling the way, (the other three as well)
+Shall be responsible for leading by example and modeling the way.

 Shall be responsible for being good stewards and ambassadors of the organization and cultivating positive relationships with like-minded progressive organizations, elected officials and community leaders and organizers.

-Shall be responsible for communicating with YPDA national and effectively dovetailing our efforts with those of the national organization.
+Shall be responsible for communicating with YPDA national and effectively dovetailing our efforts with those of our coalition allies.